 By Denise Resnik, Matt’s mom; originally posted on Home Matters

 Matt represents a generation of more than 500,000 U.S. children with autism entering adulthood this decade.
 In many ways, I’ve been planning for what happens when the school bus stops coming almost from the first day it arrived.
 Where will he live?
-How will he be safe?
 How can we be sure he’ll be happy, healthy, productive and not sliding backwards?

 The reason for my focus?
 Fear.
 Yes, this is what I have feared the most for Matt and for so many of our transitioning adolescents and adults.
 Fear that someone who doesn’t know them will be making decisions about their critical transitions and their futures.
 Fear that our options will be limited and not right for our loved ones.
 Fear that we will not be here to help them transition to homes away from our family homes and to a place where they can build their adult lives, continue to learn, make friends and contribute to the very community that supports them.

 Enormous challenges like this one cannot be addressed alone.
 We must work together to create new and more innovative options bringing together all sectors—public, private and charitable.

 Through the Southwest Autism Research & Resource Center (SARRC) and groundwork by extraordinary leaders from charitable groups, private industry and all levels of government, Greater Phoenix has created a supportive community unlike any other, setting the stage for what comes next: new residential options and nurturing communities to call home.